U.S. sues to block AMR-US Airways merger; stocks fall

 While U.S. discussions had centered on remedies such as slot divestitures at Reagan National, Leocha said, "in my meetings with DOJ and in my testimony before Congress, I have constantly said that that won't take care of the overriding nationwide loss of competition that we're going to face.
 It sounds like the Department of Justice has agreed with me."

-A hearing on Thursday to confirm AMR's bankruptcy exit plan, which is based on the proposed merger, was still slated to go forward, according to a clerk in Judge Sean Lane's chambers.
+A hearing on Thursday to confirm AMR's bankruptcy exit plan, which is based on the proposed merger, was still slated to go forward as of early Tuesday afternoon, according to a clerk in Judge Sean Lane's chambers.

-(Reporting by Jonathan Stempel, David Ingram, Alwyn Scott, Karen Jacobs and Nicholas Brown; Editing by Alwyn Scott, John Wallace, Jeffrey Benkoe and Richard Chang)
+(Reporting by Jonathan Stempel, David Ingram, Alwyn Scott, Karen Jacobs and Nicholas Brown; Editing by John Wallace, Jeffrey Benkoe and Richard Chang)